-11.1 Running the Console on a Windows PE ERD
+Running the Console on a Windows PE ERD

 - 1 If the Emergency Recovery application is open, exit the application.
-When you exit the application, a command prompt window remains open. - 2 At the command prompt, change to the following directory: - X:\Program Files\FinallySecure - 3 Run pe_erd_console.exe with the desired parameters.
-For information about parameters, see Section 11.3, "Console Parameters," on page 60.
+When you exit the application, a command prompt window remains open. - 2 At the command prompt, change to the following directory:

+X:\Program Files\FinallySecure

+3 Run pe_erd_console.exe with the desired parameters.
+For information about parameters, see Console Parameters.